-During 2020/21 the College continued to provide a vibrant and transformative College experience to students and to invest in the long-term sustainability of the College.
+During 2021/22 the College continued to provide a vibrant and transformative College experience to students and to invest in the long-term sustainability of the College.
 The College continued to develop its college premises to provide upgraded learning facilities to enhance students' learning experience and provide a firm financial footing for its future development.

 The value of these investments was evident during the onset of COVID 19 pandemic.
-The virtual learning infrastructure enabled a seamless transition of learning to online delivery which enabled our students to continue their learning with little disruption.
+The college has continued to improve its investment in virtual learning infrastructure to enhance online delivery of its courses on a blended or fully online basis.
 The College will continue to invest in its IT infrastructure to cope with the ever-expanding nature of our provisions.